Go Back Up

 Can medical bills be removed from my credit report?

 As of 2022, major credit bureaus began eliminating paid medical debts from credit reports.
-If the proposed 2024 passes, it would remove current and future medical bills from most consumer credit reports.
+Unpaid medical debt remains listed on credit reports.

 Do you have to pay medical bills in America?